Here at My Family Life Insurance, we are asked often about indexed universal life insurance (IUL).

 if you have a long time horizon, you’ll likely come out ahead.

 Below is a snapshot I did.
-True, I ran this well before the coronavirus epidemic, but it has the Great Recession impact as well as the tech bubble burst.
+True, I ran this well before the coronavirus pandemic, but it has the Great Recession impact as well as the tech bubble burst.
 This snapshot is no different the carriers run to exploit an IUL performance.
 In fact, I excluded any policy fees to keep things apples-to-apples.

 So, over the long-run, you should come out ahead over an IUL.
 Again, we are talking about the long-run.